practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C3/README.md

 -Oz  - Unsafe, high optimization, tiny code, single module, no debug info, no panic messages, no backtrace.
 ```

-I decided for switch _-O3_ for generating a program that combines more stable execution times with still lower execution times ("wall clock") than other optimization switches.
+I decided for switch _-O3_ for compiling a program that combines more stable execution times with still lower execution times ("wall clock") than other optimization switches according to my experiments.

 What does "Safe" or "Unsafe" mean in this context?